Lala Mustafa Pasha's Caucasian campaign: History

-The King of Kakheti, Alexander acted wisely and made peace with the Ottomans on September 1, agreeing on the payment of annual tribute.
-Because of this agreement, the Kingdom of Kakheti managed to escape the war completely unharmed.
-After this, Lala Mustafa Pasha headed to Shirvan and Dagestan, which he sought to conquer as well from the Safavids.
-After campaigning in the eastern Caucasus, Mustafa returned to Erzurum by crossing Kartli and Samtskhe.
 The Georgians started a number of uprisings against their new Ottoman overlords.
 The Shah of Iran, exploiting the weakness of the Ottomans, released Simon I of Kartli, who earlier fought against Safavid domination, from captivity.
 The Safavids hoped that Simon would now start a war against the Turks and their expectations came true, ending the short-lived Ottoman domination in the Caucasus and allowing them to install their puppet David XI on the throne of Kartli.

+The Turks also established territorial units with Ottoman officials in the conquered areas, for example - Beylerbeylik of Tbilisi (Kartli), Sanjak of Gori, Eyalet of Childir, and others.

 The campaign, which was part of the greater war that lasted between 1578-1590, was largely successful.
 For around two decades after the end of the war, most of the regions conquered from the Iranian Safavids in the North and South Caucasus, remained in Ottoman hands.